morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - 2022-04-24 - moved Realtek information into this separate document
 - 2022-02-02 - additions to reflect a lack of support for 4addr

-Note: The above list shows administrative changes oever the last year for this page.
+Note: The above list shows recent administrative changes.
 The drivers get regular updates.

 -----